Integrated Education Training (IET)

 • Transitions to College and Career Pathways

-• Meets twice a week for 3 hours
+• 8-week course that meets twice a week for three hours

-• Must complete 2 hours of homework outside of class time
+• Must complete two hours of homework outside of class time

 • Working Smart